 Ratio of STEM jobs to unemployed STEM workers: 3.6:1

 Immigrants in Alaska are also helping to create jobs through seasonal and temporary work.
-According to the US Department of Labor, Alaska employers were granted certifications to bring in almost 400 workers on H-2B visas, often used to staff hotels and other hospitality services, in fiscal year 2011.
+Between 1990 and 2010, Alaska's supply of less-skilled workers born in the U.S. dropped by 9,082.
+Over that same period, the state's foreign-born, less-skilled labor force grew by 4,763, leaving a difference of 4,319 openings that immigrants could be filling.
+According to the US Department of Labor, Alaska employers were granted certifications to bring in almost 300 workers on H-2B visas, often used to staff hotels and other hospitality services, in fiscal year 2013.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 jobs are created or preserved for American born workers.
-In Alaska, the 381 H-2B visas authorized in FY 2011 supported approximately 1,770 American jobs that year.
+In Alaska, the 280 H-2B visas authorized in FY 2013 supported approximately 1,300 American jobs that year.

 The H-2B visa can be costly and cumbersome to attain.
 The average employer spends $2,500 for each H-2B visa it sponsors, and applies to multiple federal agencies in the process.
 With a more streamlined visa program, employers in the state may have used the program more often, creating more jobs for Alaskans.